smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_file.md

 ### __File Upload__

 In order to upload a file only, use the below methods to send a file to the ThanoSQL storage.
-When the 'dir="folder name"' is added to the URL, the file will be uploaded to the designated folder, but not entered into the database table.
+When the "dir=folder name" is added to the URL, the file will be uploaded to the designated folder.

 === "Python"